MathieuKruk/NaZdrowie-Restaurant-V1/README.md

 <p align="center">3rd week at BeCode:</p>

-This exercise consist in creating a webpage for a restaurant using Bootstrap.
+<p align="center">Exercise about creating a webpage for a restaurant using Bootstrap.</p>

 <h2>The website must contain:</h2>
 <ul>